What to do in Hvar: Explore one of the most beautiful islands in the world

 These were both solo experiences, my daughter was happily playing on the private beach of our resort with one parent.
 There are several adventure activities like kayaking and cycling, which can be enjoyed together as a family on the island.

-We took the Jadrolinjia ferry from Split to reach Hvar town.
-A staff person from our resort – Little Green Bay – was waiting for us to help arrange the taxi transfer to the resort.
+We chose to stay in a luxury boutique property in a secluded bay at a short car drive from Hvar Town.
+We took the Jadrolinjia ferry after enjoying a day in Split to reach Hvar town.
+A staff person from our resort Little Green Bay was waiting for us to help arrange the taxi transfer to the resort.

 The first impression of the resort and the secluded bay in which it is nestled is delightful.
 True to its name, very private, bohemian, and not entirely equipped for kids.
 But if you ask my daughter about the part she enjoyed most in Croatia, she would promptly respond – the 3 days spent in Little Green Bay 🙂